-On May 8, 2017, the Company closed a non-brokered private placement of \$206,140.
-The non-brokered private placement comprised 937,000 units (the "Units") of the Company, at a subscription price of \$0.22 per Unit.
-Each Unit comprise of one (1) common share and one (1) common share purchase warrant ("Warrant") of the Company.
-Each full Warrant entitles the holder thereof to purchase one (1) common share at an exercise price of \$0.30 during a period of thirty-six (36) months from the date of closing of the placement.
-Each security issued pursuant to the placement has a mandatory four (4) months holding period from the date of closing of the placement.
+On December 19, 2017, the Company closed a private placement, consisting of three tranches, consisting of a total of 1,922,000 units for gross proceeds of \$422,840.
+Each unit consists of one common share and one half of one common share purchase warrant of the Company.
+Each full Warrant entitle the holder to purchase one common share at an exercise price of \$0.30 for a period of thirty-six months from the date of closing of the placement.
+The Company paid cash finders' fees of \$14,035 and issued finder's warrants of 54,800 in connection with this private placement.